 Some will say intermediaries, others dominant, etc.

-Nevertheless these characteristics follow Laws of Mendel.
+Nevertheless, these characteristics follow Laws of Mendel.
 Many breeders do not believe this explanation, but it is true.
-It seems that the laws no longer behave in a strict way as for the mutations of colors.
+It seems that the laws no longer behave in a strict way as for the mutations of colours.
 A wider variation in the format (size), shape of the head, etc... seems normal.

 In the articles, we always recommend a hard selection at the level of format and model taking into account the differences between the parts such as the head, the body, etc.